thislight/away/wiki/usage.md

 Run `fn` in a "waiting" executor.
 If there is no one executor is waiting, this function will create one.
 `resume` is used to resume the executor thread, by default it's `coroutine.resume`.

 Return executor descriptor.
 Note: This method returns value after one `resume`, so it could not be promised that the executor must in "running" stage if you check it after this method returned.
-Keep in mind that the tasks in the "thread pool" is still be run in single native thread.
+Keep in mind that your program is still running in single native thread.

 #### threadpool.create_executor(self)
 Create a new executor and store it in `self`.

-Return executor descriptor (a table).
+*new in 0.1.2: this method won't return the descriptor*

 Executors have three states:
 - `waiting` for executors are not running any function